 - Removing invasive plants and clearing thickets.

-- Designing your new garden to be ready to plant this spring.
+- Designing new ornamental gardens or kitchen gardens to be ready to plant this spring.

 - Sharpen and oil tools to make sure they (and you!) are ready for spring.